bencodezen/vueconf-us-2018/workshop-proven-patterns/notes.md

     *   It's a gut feeling when you see it.
 If you feel good about it and the team feels good, you're good.
 If you feel pain, maybe it's time to refactor.
 4. How do you deal with targeting styles in a scoped parent?
     *   Use `>>>` or `\deep\` to do it
+5. How do you track users scroll point when navigating around an app?
+    *   Check out scrollBehavior that allows you to save the position that a user has scrolled to

 ## Presentation Notes